IOxCyber/Ultimate-Cybersecurity-Guide_UCG/Security-Tools/AWS - Security Services/AWS SecurityHub - CSPM.md

 ## Modules:
 - Summary: All findings with Security Score, Resource, Region
-- Controls:
+- Controls: ??
 - Security Standards: Compliance with industry standards, Control failed,passed, score etc
-- Insights
+- Insights: Indepth info about findings
-- Findings
+- Findings: Overview of findings
 - Integration: AWS + 3rd party integration for findins ingestion (60+ currently)
 - Automations: To Suppress findings if required by creating Rule template or Custom Rules > Action etc.
-- Settings:
+- Settings: Changes to make in SecurityHub